stevepowell99/theorymaker4/help.md

 🔥💥⛔**Use another tool** if:
 - If you want a different kind of diagram, which does not simply involve multiple nodes, links and grouping boxes
 - If you want custom positions for your diagram components.
-Theorymaker is opinionated about positioning.
-It is not drag-and-drop.
+Theorymaker is opinionated about positioning (auto layout).
+It is not freeform drag-and-drop positioning.
 - If you want fully-featured ToC software with indicators, monitoring ...

 😀😇🎖️**Theormaker is great because**: